 • Begin blending on low speed and increase to higher speed as the smoothie starts to blend together.

 • Don’t overfill the blender.
 If you are making a double or triple batch of smoothies to feed a crowd, start by adding only part of the frozen ingredients.
 Then add more once you get the first addition blended smooth.
-I do this when I make enough smoothies to feed myself and my four kids.
+I do this when I make enough smoothies to feed myself and my five kids.
 If you fill the blender too full to start with it will be difficult to blend the smoothie.

 • As you blend, you may have to occasionally stop and stir, shake, or use your blender’s tamper to mix the ingredients.
 Sometimes you can get an air bubble at the bottom that prevents the blender from mixing the smoothie.